MAIF/daikoku/manual/src/main/paradox/consumerusage/1-subscribe.md

 # Subscribe to an api

-## choose a plan
+## Choose a plan
-First of all, you've got to choose an api to subscribe.
-In the information page of the api, select the `Plans` tab. here are presented the differents pricing plans of the api (if team decides to present multiple plans).
+First of all, you need to choose an API to subscribe.
+In the information page of the API, select the `Plans` tab. here are presented the differents pricing plans of the api (if team decides to present multiple plans).
 Just click the `subscribe` button.
 If you are member of several teams, please choose teams to make subscription and click the `subscribe` button.